OpenCAXPlus/OpenCAXPlus/framework/interface/README.md

 # Interface

-Interface defines the rules for library developers.
-By rules we mean a set of header files that defines the function interfaces, data structures to connect any external libraries to the SDK.
+The interface defines the rules for library developers.
+The rules are given as a set of header files that define the function interfaces and data structures to connect any external libraries to the SDK.

 By following these rules,

-- smoothen the learning curve for using a new libraries by giving the same type of library a uniform calling interface
+- smoothen the learning curve for using a new library by giving the same type of library a uniform calling interface
 - library developers no longer need to worry about how to connect with other libraries

-Interface contains not variable declaration, assignment, etc. It is the role of the main program to initialize the variables or the functions.
+The interface contains no variable declaration, assignment, etc. It is the role of the main program to initialize the variables or the functions.

 ## Interface by types

-There are 4 types of interfaces
+There are four types of interfaces

-- backend: the part that calculation actually happens
+- backend: the part the calculation actually happens
 - frontend: the user interface, either GUI or CLI
-- communication: data passing between backend and frontend
+- communication: data passing between the backend and frontend
 - job: job management